madden-c/N-Body-Simulation-Solar-System-PHYS475/README.md

                     F = -G * i.mass * j.mass * r.hat / mag(r)**2
                     i.F += F  # Accumulate forces
 ```
 The Euler Method is a first-order numerical integration technique that is one of two methods we will be using to approximate the motion of celestial bodies by iteratively updating their positions and velocities.
+Before we perform calculations, we first create a 3D canvas using VPython to act as the region in which the planetary bodies are displayed during the simulation.
+We also create a dictionary (data_euler) to store time and position for our later data analysis.
+Now, calculate_forces(bodies_euler) computes gravitational forces between all bodies.
+During body.p we calculate momentum using Newton's 2nd Law (Euler step 1), body.v handles velocity calculation using body.p (Euler step 2), and body.pos updates position using velocity (Euler step 3).
+Euler's method is best used for short simulations, as errors accumulate as O(Δt^2) per time step.
+We also have to use a smaller dt (on the order of hours) for our orbits to remain realisticly stable.
 ```python
 def run_euler_simulation():
     """Run simulation using Euler integration method"""